theotchlx/md-templates/issue-feature-request.md

 ## Description
 Provide a detailed description of the issue or feature requested.
 Explain the context and define the feature you request in detail.
+What, why, how.

 ## Definition of done
 - List the specific criteria that need to be met for this feature to be considered implemented.